-By registering for a course at the Extension School, you can take advantage of many Harvard library benefits, including online access to more than 3,000 electronic databases.
+By registering for a course at the Extension School, you can take advantage of many Harvard Library benefits, including online access to Harvard Library resources.

 Search the HOLLIS library catalog for books, articles, and more.

 Use the Library Guide for Harvard Extension School for help with Harvard Library services and resources as well as research help.

 If your instructor has asked you to search a particular database (for example, JSTOR) you can search for the database on the Databases website.

 - To obtain or use your ID card to access Harvard libraries, you must first comply with Harvard University’s COVID-19 immunization policy.
 Visit the COVID-19 Updates page for details.

 - All the libraries of the Faculty of Arts and Sciences (FAS) are open to active Extension School degree candidates and premedical program participants with a Harvard student ID card as well as currently registered Extension School students with a class participant library card.